-Crystal Palace Park will be filled with the sounds of engines revving as classic car races are held May 27 – 28 for the 2013 fourth annual Motorsport at the Palace.
-Vintage cars to modern speed machines will be sprinting around the race track for the two day competition which will also have family-themed attractions.
+Crystal Palace Park fills with the sounds of engines revving as classic car races are held annually on the end of May Bank holiday weekend.
+The Motorsport at the Palace has been an annual event since 2010.
+We went in 2012.
+Vintage cars to modern speed machines sprint around the race track for the two day competition which also has family-themed attractions.

 Crystal Palace is considered one of the oldest racing venues in the world with the first car enthusiasts speeding through its parkland in 1899.
 In 1928 a motor circuit was built in the park and racing continued until the Second World War.
 The circuit came back to life in the 1950s.
 Legendary racing car drivers such as Stirling Moss and Jackie Stewart graced the motor tracks in the parkland settings.
 In May 1972 the last international meeting was held due to safety concerns after cars were averaging 100 mph on the circuit.

 Crystal Palace is about four miles from the West End center of London.
-Tickets can be bought at the entry gates costing £10 per adult – but free for children under 16.
+Tickets can be bought at the entry gates.
+Check as in the past tickets were free for kids under 16.
 Or you can buy tickets for a slight discount online and find out more details through the organizers Motor Sport at the Palace.

-As it’s held on the Sunday and Monday of a holiday long weekend – Monday 27th is also a public holiday in the UK – the classic car races and event is geared for families, and, of course, cool for kids.
+As it’s held on the Sunday and Monday of a holiday long weekend the classic car races and event is geared for families, and, of course, cool for kids.